Learn more about the rich 50-year history of NYU Tisch School of the Arts.

 In 1982, a gift from Laurence A. and Preston Robert Tisch made possible the acquisition and renovation of 721 Broadway, where most of the school’s programs are currently housed.
 In recognition of the Tisches’ generosity, the school was renamed the Tisch School of the Arts.

-Dance and Graduate Musical Theatre Writing remain at the school’s original site at 111 Second Avenue.
-In 1999, Tisch School of the Arts established the Department of Art and Public Policy followed by the founding of the Clive Davis Institute of Recorded Music in 2003.
+Dance remains at the school’s original site at 111 Second Avenue.
+In 1999, Tisch School of the Arts established the Department of Art and Public Policy, followed by the founding of the Clive Davis Institute of Recorded Music in 2003.

 In 2012, the NYU Game Center was created.

-Today, Tisch School of the Arts educates the next generation of storytellers in multiple locations in Greenwich Village, including 721 Broadway, 111 Second Avenue, 194 Mercer Street, 665 Broadway, various acting conservatories spread through downtown, and 2 Metrotech Center in Brooklyn.
-The Tisch education also extends throughout the NYU Global Network with coursework available in Abu Dhabi, Shanghai, London, and Prague to name a few.
+Today, Tisch School of the Arts educates the next generation of storytellers in multiple locations in Greenwich Village, including our spaces on Broadway (665, 715, 719, 721, and 725), 111 Second Avenue, 194 Mercer Street, and various acting conservatories spread through downtown.
+In Fall 2019, Tisch launched its newest location at 370 Jay Street in Brooklyn, where our Game Center, Clive Davis Institute of Recorded Music, ITP, and IMA students now study.
+We are also proud to develop a presence at the new 181 Mercer building when it opens in 2022.
+Finally, Tisch education extends across the NYU Global Network with coursework available in Abu Dhabi, Shanghai, London, and Prague, to name a few.